yuy123337/timeseries/README.md

 analyzing changes during COVID-19 especially comparing between policies and chinese/japanese restaurants(all as asian restaurant but different ethnicity)
 Analyze monthly and yearly trends in ratings and sentiments in reviews of each cuisine.

+This analysis provides surface-level insights to establish preliminary trends and hypotheses.

-Extract Date Information: We'll first extract the month and year from the review dates.
+First, extract the month and year from the review dates.
-Calculate Review Counts: We'll then count the number of reviews per month for each cuisine.
+Calculate Review Counts, counting the number of reviews per month for each cuisine.
-Calculate Monthly Sentiment Scores: Calculate the average sentiment scores for each cuisine, per month.
+Calculate Monthly Sentiment Scores
-Plot the Changes: Finally, we'll visualize both the number of reviews and the sentiment scores over time, for each cuisine.

-trend, seasonality, and holidays, spring festival and the first day of new year.
+Plot the Changes

+# trend
+spring festival and the first day of new year heightened engagement and positive sentiment for Chinese restaurants during cultural events like Chinese New Year.
+Sentiments reflect shifts in consumer behavior influenced by pandemic-related policies, with noticeable differences between Chinese and Japanese cuisines.